hanami88/ePharmaStore/README.md

 ## 📌 Project Overview

-This is a self-built online pharmacy project inspired by Pharmacity.
-The system allows users to browse products, manage their cart, place orders, and track order status.
-Admins can manage users, products, and view statistics.
-It was developed individually as a personal project to demonstrate full-stack web development skills.
+This project is an online pharmacy platform inspired by Pharmacity, designed to make access to essential medicines and healthcare products easier and more convenient.
+It enables users to quickly search and order medications, manage prescriptions, and track their orders in real time.
+For administrators, the system provides tools to ensure product quality, manage inventory, and monitor sales, helping to maintain reliable healthcare distribution.

 - ⏱️ Duration: 1 month (from planning to deployment)